whediger/Roarange-System/README.md

 # Roarange-System
-The pdf is an article in the Journal of Computing in Small Colleges and Universities about a computer Two friends and I created out of logic circuits inspired by Morris M. Manno's theoretical computer the Mano Machine.
-Unfortunately, a printout of the system schematics had to be so large in order to see the details that it is not included.
+The pdf in this repo is an article in the Journal of Computing in Small Colleges and Universities about a computer two friends and I created out of logic circuits inspired by Morris M. Manno's theoretical computer the Mano Machine.
+Unfortunately in order to see the details a printout of the system schematics would need to be so large that it is not included.

 Wiki about Morris M. Mano's Mano Machine: <https://en.wikipedia.org/wiki/Mano_machine>